ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 the {{I-D.ietf-alto-unified-props-new}}.

-Specifically, this document defines a new entity domain called `ane` as specified in {{ane-domain}} and defines two initial properties for the `ane` domain.
+Specifically, this document defines a new entity domain called `ane` as specified in {{ane-domain-spec}} and defines two initial properties for the `ane` domain.

-### Ephemeral ANE and Persistent ANE
+### Ephemeral ANE and Persistent ANE {#assoc}

-For different requests, there can be different ways of grouping network components and assigning ANEs.
+For different requests, there can be different ways of grouping components of a network and assigning ANEs.
 For example, an ALTO server may define an ANE for each aggregated bottleneck link between the sources and destinations specified in the request.
 As the aggregated bottleneck links vary for different combinations of sources and destinations, the ANEs are ephemeral and are no